4.3 ETS and SES

 4.3.2 ETS(M,N,N)

-Hyndman et al. (2008) demonstrate that there is another ETS model, underlying SES.
-It is the model with multiplicative error, which is formulated in the following way, as mentioned in Chapter 4.2: \[\begin{equation} \begin{aligned} & y_{t} = l_{t-1}(1 + \epsilon_t) \\ & l_t = l_{t-1}(1 + \alpha \epsilon_t) \end{aligned} , \tag{4.6} \end{equation}\] where \((1+\epsilon_t)\) corresponds to the \(\varepsilon_t\) discussed in Section 3.1.
-In order to see the connection of this model with SES, we need to revert to the estimation of the model on the data again: \[\begin{equation} \begin{aligned} & y_{t} = \hat{l}_{t-1}(1 + e_t) \\ & \hat{l}_t = \hat{l}_{t-1}(1 + \hat{\alpha} e_t) \end{aligned} . \tag{4.7} \end{equation}\] where one step ahead forecast is (Section 4.2) \(\hat{y}_t = \hat{l}_{t-1}\) and \(e_t=\frac{y_t -\hat{y}_t}{\hat{y}_t}\).
-Substituting these values in second equation of (4.7) we obtain: \[\begin{equation} \hat{y}_{t+1} = \hat{y}_t \left(1 + \hat{\alpha} \frac{y_t -\hat{y}_t}{\hat{y}_t} \right) \tag{4.8} \end{equation}\] Finally, opening the brackets, we get the SES in the form similar to (3.21): \[\begin{equation} \hat{y}_{t+1} = \hat{y}_t + \hat{\alpha} (y_t -\hat{y}_t). \tag{4.9} \end{equation}\]
+In order to see the connection of this model with SES, we need to revert to the estimation of the model on the data again: \[\begin{equation} \begin{aligned} & y_{t} = \hat{l}_{t-1}(1 + e_t) \\ & \hat{l}_t = \hat{l}_{t-1}(1 + \hat{\alpha} e_t) \end{aligned} . \tag{4.8} \end{equation}\] where the one step ahead forecast is (Section 4.2) \(\hat{y}_t = \hat{l}_{t-1}\) and \(e_t=\frac{y_t -\hat{y}_t}{\hat{y}_t}\).
+Substituting these values in the second equation of (4.8) we obtain: \[\begin{equation} \hat{y}_{t+1} = \hat{y}_t \left(1 + \hat{\alpha} \frac{y_t -\hat{y}_t}{\hat{y}_t} \right) \tag{4.9} \end{equation}\] Finally, opening the brackets, we get the SES in the form similar to (3.21): \[\begin{equation} \hat{y}_{t+1} = \hat{y}_t + \hat{\alpha} (y_t -\hat{y}_t). \tag{4.10} \end{equation}\]

 This example again demonstrates the difference between a forecasting method and a model.
 When we use SES, we ignore the distributional assumptions, which restricts the usefulness of the method.
 When we work with a model, we assume a specific structure, which on the one hand, makes it more restrictive, but on the other hand, gives it additional features.
 The main ones in the case of ETS(M,N,N) in comparison with ETS(A,N,N) are:

 - The variance of the actual values in ETS(M,N,N) increases with the increase of the level \(l_{t}\).
-This allows modelling heteroscedasticity situation in the data;
+This allows modelling a heteroscedasticity situation in the data;

 - If \((1+\epsilon_t)\) is always positive, then the ETS(M,N,N) model will always produce only positive forecasts (both point and interval).
 This makes this model applicable in principle to the data with low levels.